Casta: Casta paintings of the 18th century

 Some of the finer sets were done by prominent Mexican artists, such as José de Alcíbar, Miguel Cabrera, José de Ibarra, José Joaquín Magón, (who painted two sets); Juan Patricio Morlete Ruiz, José de Páez, and Juan Rodríguez Juárez.
 One of Magón's sets includes descriptions of the "character and moral standing" of his subjects.
 These artists worked together in the painting guilds of New Spain.
 They were important transitional artists in 18th-century casta painting.
 At least one Spaniard, Francisco Clapera, also contributed to the casta genre.
 In general, little is known of most artists who did sign their work; most casta paintings are unsigned.

 Certain authors have interpreted the overall theme of these paintings as representing the "supremacy of the Spaniards", the possibility that mixtures of Spaniards and Spanish-Indian offspring could return to the status of Spaniards through marriage to Spaniards over generations, what can be considered "restoration of racial purity," or "racial mending" was seen visually in many sets of casta paintings.
 It was also articulated by a visitor to Mexico, Don Pedro Alonso O'Crouley, in 1774.
 "If the mixed-blood is the offspring of a Spaniard and an Indian, the stigma [of race mixture] disappears at the third step in descent because it is held as systematic that a Spaniard and an Indian produce a mestizo; a mestizo and a Spaniard, a castizo; and a castizo and a Spaniard, a Spaniard.
 The admixture of Indian blood should not indeed be regarded as a blemish, since the provisions of law give the Indian all that he could wish for, and Philip II granted to mestizos the privilege of becoming priests.
 On this consideration is based the common estimation of descent from a union of Indian and European or creole Spaniard."

-O'Crouley says that the same process of restoration of racial purity does not occur over generations for European-African offspring marrying whites.
+O'Crouley says that the same process of restoration of racial purity does not occur over generations for European-black African offspring marrying whites.
 "From the union of a Spaniard and a Negro the mixed-blood retains the stigma for generations without losing the original quality of a mulato."
-Casta paintings show increasing whitening over generations with the mixes of Spaniards and Africans.
+Casta paintings show increasing whitening over generations with the mixes of Spaniards and black Africans.
 The sequence is the offspring of a Spaniard + Negra, Mulatto; Spaniard with a Mulatta, Morisco; Spaniard with a Morisca, Albino (a racial category, derived from Alba, "white"); Spaniard with an Albina, Torna atrás, or "throw back" black.
 Negro, Mulatto, and Morisco were labels found in colonial-era documentation, but Albino and Torna atrás exist only as fairly standard categories in casta paintings.